• Accident Guide in Maine

 2. Gather and exchange information with other drivers, including names, license numbers, vehicle license plate numbers, addresses, and phone numbers.
 You also need the insurer's name and policy number for each vehicle involved.
 Note the time and place the accident occurred.

 3. Stay at the accident scene.
-Leaving the scene of a crash with injury is a Class C crime in Maine, meaning your driver's license may be revoked for three years.
+Leaving the scene of a crash with injury is a Class C crime in Maine, meaning your driver's license may be suspended.
 If your vehicle is blocking traffic, try to move it off the road.

 4. Expect to show police your license, registration and insurance information.